 York, PA 17401

-Bail may be posted at the Magisterial District Judge hearing.
+Bail may be posted at the Magisterial District Judge, if the case needing the bail is still at the Magisterial District level.

-- Only cash or certified check is accepted for posting bail.
+- Cash or certified check is accepted for posting bail.
 The full amount of cash bail needs to be posted unless otherwise ordered by Court.

 Real estate can be posted as surety for bail, however, the following regulations apply: